insilica/gdc-spark-gitbook/drugs_and_methylation.md

 | ac0d7a82-82cb-4ae... | Carboplatin | Complete Response | 44d4a138-b76e-489... | aliquot | dc48f578-193c-474... |
 | 23f438bd-1dbb-4d4... | Adriamycin | Stable Disease | a1e710d7-6ec1-430... | aliquot | 14c87534-87eb-472... |
 <center style="color:#800000">drug responses for cases with methylation data </center>
 In the above example we chose `"drugs@drug@drug_name@2975232"` and `"drugs@drug@measure_of_response@2857291"` to create our drug response table.
 You can recall the structure of these column names from our section on parsing clinical supplements. {link section | TODO}.
-There are other drug common data elements which we list at the bottom of the page. {section links | TODO}.
+There are other drug common data elements which we list at the bottom of the page [Appendix Drug Data Elements](#Appendix Drug Data elements).

 Now that we have drug response data we should check what the possible drugNames are:
 ```scala